COVID-19 Updates

 CLINICAL ROTATIONS

 Clinical rotations are arranged on a 3-month block schedule.
-Each rotation pairs the resident with one (rarely two) attending who has a team including a designated nurse and an administrative assistant.
-Each attending has a primary disease-site concentration, but may see a small number of patients with other types of cancer as well.
-Residents focus their reading and clinical learning, as well as their end of rotation oral exam, on the designated disease-site.
+In an apprenticeship model, the resident is paired with one (very rarely two) attending during each rotation; each attending has a dedicated nurse case manager and administrative assistant.
+Every attending has a primary disease-site concentration.
+Residents focus their reading and clinical learning on the designated disease-site.

 Breast Cancer Rotation